 Downtown Ypsilanti Shops

-Novelty gifts, vintage clothing and home decor, and old records are just a few things you’ll find at the downtown Ypsilanti shops.
+Novelty gifts, vintage clothing, antique home decor, and classic vinyl records are just a few things you’ll find at the downtown Ypsilanti shops.
 One of the best times to shop in Ypsilanti is the first Friday evening of each month.
 During First Fridays, many shops and restaurants will have live musical entertainment, an activity or craft, free libations, and/or hors d’oeuvres.
 Below I’ve listed four shops you absolutely must browse during your visit!

 Unicorn Feed & Supply